vodquang96/django-anymail/ADDING_ESPS.md

 ### Base backend (using client lib)

 Good starting points: Test backend; SparkPost

-Don't forget add an `'extras_require'` entry for your ESP in setup.py.
-Also update `'tests_require'`.

 If the client lib supports the notion of a reusable API "connection" (or session), you should override `open()` and `close()` to provide